 Even though these tools might ask you to enter a purchase price, quantity, or date, there are key details they’re not privy to, which are required to produce a correct return.
 For instance, how about dividends and the implications of franking credits?
 What about about brokerage fees?
 If it’s an international share, what is the impact of currency movements?
 What about the shares you have sold vs the ones that you still own?
 All of these elements need to be factored in to create a proper annualised return.

 Taking this a step further, any time you make a trade in the future, these systems need to be manually updated, which is a major time waster.
 Sharesight will not only calculate an annualised percentage return on the fly, but we’ll also automatically factor in all of your trades going forward with our contract note syncing service

 Even the institutions where we place our funds and do our trading don’t offer everything you need, especially when it comes to EOFY performance and tax reporting.
 And if you’re like me and maintain more than one trading account (and have multiple super accounts), it’s impossible for these systems to talk to one another.
 Keep in mind, these are banks, focused primarily on well, being banks.

 The main reason research houses and banks don’t offer what Sharesight does is that it’s very difficult to build, expensive to produce, and sits outside of their areas of focus.
-We’ve stuck to our knitting since 2007, whilst perfecting our methodology ever since.
+We’ve stuck to our knitting since 2007, whilst perfecting our calculation methodology ever since.
 Portfolios and their returns are very personal things, otherwise these tools would be a commodity.

-So be careful not to get fooled by watch lists and tools masquerading as proper portfolio management systems and use Sharesight.
+So be careful not to get fooled by watch lists and tools masquerading as proper portfolio management systems.
 Organise your portfolio histories, sync your future trades, and get all your investments speaking the same language by signing-up for Sharesight.